Introduction

 Define Technical Event Staff Roles and Responsibilities

-To effectively manage technical event staff, it is essential to clearly define their roles and responsibilities.
+To effectively manage technical event staff, it is essential to clearly define roles and responsibilities.
 This involves outlining specific tasks for each role, such as:

 - Sound specialists